puzzle/hugo-techlab/labs/03_first_steps.md

 drwxr-xr-x 2 lbischof lbischof 4096 Jul 30 08:46 themes
 ```

+No worries, there are a lot of different directories.
+Everything will be explained in these labs.

 Now run `hugo` to build the site.
 The generated content is in `./public`:
 ```
 $ ls -l public